sebastianmoran-mainwp/woocommerce-to-easydigitaldownloads/README.md

-Woocommerce to EasyDigitalDownloads Migration/Exporter
+Woocommerce to Easy Digital Downloads Migration/Exporter
 =========================================================

 **Note: This script is not a standard WordPress plugin.
 Running via PHP CLI is recommended**

-A script to migrate products, orders, payments and other stuff from WooCommerce to EasyDigitalDownloads
+A script to migrate products, orders, payments and other stuff from WooCommerce to Easy Digital Downloads.

 ### Install